4 Ways to maximize cybersecurity in your dental practice

 Ask your IT professionals to set up a backup and disaster recovery system that automatically duplicates your data and stores them in the cloud.
 This protects your data from corruption and damage.
 In the event of a natural disaster or any calamity that destroys your servers, you can retrieve your backups from the cloud and resume your practice as soon as possible.

-#4 Train your team
+#4 Train your Team

 Your biggest network security risks are a lot closer to you than you think.
 In a survey, 47 percent of business leaders said human error — in particular, employee negligence — has caused a data breach in their organization.
 Small mistakes, such as leaving computers unlocked or leaving notes on desks, can have major repercussions.
 Train your staff — or have your IT professionals do it — on network security protocols and best practices both in the workplace and outside.
 Make this a regular process to ensure recall and to train new hires as well.

 Your dental practice’s cybersecurity is a goal that all parties involved, from your IT professionals down to your employees, must commit to.
-Discover more tips on boosting network security by contacting us today!

 Avoid losing your business to data loss.
 Get our FREE eBook to learn how.Download now